-Now having lived in a rural community for the last couple of years of course I am influenced by the animals, structures and lake prairie environment in which I'm surrounded.
+Now having lived in a rural community for the last few years, I am influenced by the animals, structures and lake prairie environment by which I'm currently surrounded.

-I try to remain open to all these influences.
-Quite often even during the course of a day, I will jump back and forth between these different themes and enjoy the cross pollination they all receive from one another.
-I have noticed through the years the themes have begun to merge along similar lines of application, texture, colour and so I become very excited about where these will go in the future.
-Sometimes I try to guide the process but more often I will let the process happen as I jump back and forth.
-I do try to stay loose so that they will retain that strong contemporary style that flows more easily with my energy.
+Remaining open to these influences, I will often jump back and forth between themes and projects enjoying the cross-pollination between them.
+They have begun to merge along similar lines of application, colour, mood and feel so I become very excited about where these will go in the future.
+Sometimes I try to guide the process but more often I will let it happen, continually trying of let go of expectations so that they will retain a strong contemporary style that flows more easily with energy.

-I continue also to rework, recycle or remove pieces that are no longer reflective of where I am currently and...
-I do not consider pieces finished until they leave the studio.
-So it all remains "open" to evolution until it leaves.
+Accepting the nature of evolution and impermanence, I continue to rework, recycle or retire pieces that are no longer reflective of where I am currently.
+I do not consider pieces finished until they leave the studio so it all remains open to this evolution until it leaves.